Beef Jerky richtig lagern: So bleibt dein Jerky länger haltbar

 Avoid direct sunlight

-"Grab high-quality beef jerky"
+Choose high-quality beef jerky

-How long is purchased beef jerky shelf-stable?
+How long does purchased beef jerky last?

 Should I store beef jerky in the refrigerator?